-RIANA FREEDMAN is an associate in the IP Litigation group in the firm’s New York office.
+RIANA FREEDMAN is an associate in the IP Litigation practice in the firm’s New York office.

 Riana earned her J.D. from Georgetown University Law Center, where she was a Technology Law and Policy Scholar.
 She graduated magna cum laude, Order of the Coif, and received the Leon Robbin Patent Award and the Student Intellectual Property Law Award.
 While attending Georgetown University Law Center, she served as head teaching assistant for the Computer Programming for Lawyers courses and as a research assistant for work at the intersection of technology and the law.
 She spent her summers during law school as a summer associate on the patent team at another law firm.
 Throughout her law school career, she remained active in various pro bono efforts, including working as a pro bono legal research intern for the National Security Commission on Artificial Intelligence.

 Riana earned her B.S. and M.S. in computer science at Wake Forest University, where she is an Adjunct Assistant Professor in the Department of Computer Science.
 Her technical experience extends to high-performance computing, software development, and computer science education.